metal-ci/test/doc/metal.gdb.md

 # metal.gdb

 *Study of the [Python API](https://sourceware.org/gdb/onlinedocs/gdb/Python-API.html) is highly recommended.
-Note that this repository contains a [pyi file](../gdb.pyi) for this api, though versios might differ.*
+Note that this repository contains a [pyi file](../gdb.pyi) for this api, though versions might differ.*

 ## metal.Breakpoint